mikolajroszak/qsp-protocol-node/doc/node-operator.md

 `nohup ./bin/start-node &`

+*Note:* If you encounter an `InvalidKeyStoreError` please check `resources/keystore/default.json` and make sure that it is a valid keystore file.

 ### View Logs
 Logs are written to `qsp-protocol-node.log` file in the .qsp-protocol directory within the user home directory.
 Logs are rotated every time a node restarts.
 If you encounter any issues including the node failing to restart, check the qsp-protocol-node.log.
 If this does not resolve your issue, check old log files that are saved as tar.gz files.